cloudera/hue/tools/docker/hue/README.md

 ## Get the docker image

-Just pull the latest from the Internet or build it yourself from the Hue repository.
+Just pull the latest from the Internet or build it yourself from the Hue repository via the [Dockerfile](Dockerfile).

 ### Pull the image from Docker Hub